-A lumbar puncture (also called a spinal tap) is a procedure to collect and look at the fluid surrounding the brain and spinal cord.
+A Lumbar Puncture (also called a spinal tap) is a procedure to collect the fluid surrounding the brain and spinal cord.
 The samples that are collected are studied for color, blood cell counts, protein, glucose, and other substances.
 Some of the samples are put into culture cups to determine if there is an infection.
 The pressure of Cerebral Spinal Fluid (CSF) may also be measured during the procedure.

 - A representative will contact you prior to your appointment to review your medications and complete registration.

 - Be sure to ask your doctor if you are taking blood thinners (Aspirin, Lovenox, Plavix, Heparin, or Coumadin).
 You may be asked to stop taking this medication 5 days prior to your procedure.
 You may resume this medication the day after your procedure.

 - You will need to arrange for a driver to take you home.

 - Nothing to eat or drink 2 hours before your procedure time.

 - You may experience some soreness at your injection site for up to 24 hours.
 This can be managed with over the counter analgesics such as ibuprofen or aspirin.
 Cold ice packs 3-4 times daily for several days are also effective.
 You may take your own pain medication as needed if it is already prescribed by your referring physician.